jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ## Performance
 When the RC1 is complete, we'll assess its performance in a separate post, a link to which will be conveniently provided here.
+Things to be considered in the assessment include:
+- Ability to reliably hit the vital areas of man-size and wolf-size targets
+- Speed of target acquisition
+- Distances up to 100 yards with iron sights
+- Distances up to 500 yards with scope
+- Magazine changes
+- Maneuvering in close quarters

 [progress-2018-06-21]:          {{ '/images/rc1-progress-2018-06-21.jpg'       | prepend: site.url }}
 [progress-2018-06-22]:          {{ '/images/rc1-progress-2018-06-22.jpg'       | prepend: site.url }}